mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 | \<outputFile2P> | Output file that contains surviving pairs from the `_2` file.                                                          |
 | \<outputFile2U> | Output file that contains orphaned reads from the `_2` file.                                                           |

-The last thing trimmomatic expects to see is the trimming parameters:
+The last thing `Trimmomatic` expects to see is the trimming parameters:

 | step           | meaning                                                                                                      |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |